 For most families, the food bill is usually the highest bill that you can actually do something about.
 You still want your children to have proper tasty and healthy nutrition though.
 To get started, take a look at:

-3. Gift-giving: plan gift buying during the year
+2. Gift-giving: plan gift buying during the year

 This is a method I started so I didn't forget anyone's gift at Christmas or birthdays, but it had the wonderful side-effect of saving a lot of money.
 Here's what you do: open up your memo app on your phone and write down the name of each person to whom you normally give a gift during the course of the year.
 Then leave a gap under each name.
 There are two steps to this:

-- Next time you're shopping - whether online or in person - and you see a deal related to your gift idea for any of the people on your list, buy it!
+2. Next time you're shopping - whether online or in person - and you see a deal related to your gift idea for any of the people on your list, buy it!

-Finally, a gift of home-made cookies or other home-made craft can often go over a lot better than a gift that you don't know if the person will like.
+Finally, a gift of home-made cookies or other home-made craft can often go over a lot better than a gift you don't know if the person will truly like.
 Home-made items are a wonderful way to show the recipient that you spend time and love on them - not just money.

 Entertainment and activities can be expensive.
 But they don't have to be!
 And you don't need to be cooped up at home all day either.
-Find things to do that are free: hike some local trails, play football in the park or backyard.
+Find family activities that are free: hike some local trails, play football in the park or backyard.
 Go to the library.
-Play board games.
-I've put together a list of 23 free or cheap summer activities to do with kids.
+Play one of these family-friendly board games for all ages.

 5. School supplies, electronics, and home items